What To Know About The Belarus Protests: From An Election Dispute To Workers Going On Strike

 Although the protests began peacefully, videos and photos show increasingly grizzly clashes between civilians and security forces.
 According to reports, some 6,700 people were detained amid the chaos, hundreds more injured, and at least two people have been killed thus far.

-The state violence, originally meant to quell the demonstrations, has only further galvanized protestors, and has now sparked calls for a general strike among the country’s state-owned companies and factories.
+The state violence, originally meant to quell the demonstrations, has only further galvanised protestors, and has now sparked calls for a general strike among the country’s state-owned companies and factories.

 During a visit to the state-owned MZKT military vehicles factory on Monday, which had been planned as an outing to prove Lukashenko’s enduring popularity among the factory workers that comprise the backbone of Belarus’s economy, the president was instead met with cries of “Resign!” and “liar!” from the assembled crowd.
 “You are talking about unfair elections and want to hold fair ones,” Lukashenko told the workers present at the address.
 “My answer to you is: we held elections, and as long as you don’t kill me, there won’t be any other elections.”